jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) by an employee or agent of the Ministry of Justice or an enforcement officer leaving it for the defendant, at the defendant’s place of residence, with another person who appears to be of or over the age of 14 years:
   (c) by an employee or agent of the Ministry of Justice or an enforcement officer leaving it for the defendant, at the defendant’s place of business or place of work, with another person:
   (d) by the chief executive of the Ministry of Justice sending it to the defendant by prepaid post addressed to the defendant at the defendant's last known place of residence or business or place of work:
-  (e) if the defendant has a known electronic address, by the chief executive of the Ministry of Justice sending it to the defendant at that address in electronic form.
+  (e) if the defendant has a known electronic address, by the chief executive of the Ministry of Justice sending it to the defendant at that address in electronic form:
+  (f) by the chief executive of the Ministry of Justice sending an electronic notification to the defendant that states where the defendant can access the notice, order, or notice of details electronically (if the defendant has agreed to that method of electronic notification and access).
 (2) An endorsement on a copy of a warning notice or a driver licence stop order, or notice of details of the fines to which that order relates, or, where applicable, on a printout that records an electronic document, stating the fact, mode, date and time of service and purporting to be signed by an employee or agent of the Ministry of Justice or by an enforcement officer is, in the absence of evidence to the contrary, sufficient proof of service of the notice or order.
 (3) If a warning notice or driver licence stop order, or notice of details of the fines to which that order relates, is served in the way described in subsection (1)﻿(d), then, unless the contrary is shown, the notice or order is served when it would have been delivered in the ordinary course of post, and in proving service it is sufficient to prove that the letter concerned was properly addressed and posted.
 (4) If a warning notice or driver licence stop order, or notice of details of the fines to which that order relates, is served in electronic form under subsection (1)﻿(e), then, unless the contrary is shown,—
   (a) the notice or order, or notice of details, is served at the time the electronic communication containing the notice or order, or notice of details, first enters an information system outside the control of its originator; and
   (b) in proving service, it is sufficient to prove that the electronic communication was properly addressed and sent.
-(5)
+(5) If a warning notice or driver licence stop order, or notice of details of the fines to which that order relates, is served in the way described in subsection (1)﻿(f), then, unless the contrary is shown,—
+  (a) the notice, order, or notice of details is served at the time the electronic communication containing the notification of the notice, order, or notice of details is listed as sent in the information system used to send the electronic communication; and
+  (b) in proving service, it is sufficient to prove that the electronic communication containing the notification was properly addressed and sent.

 ### 91C Liability to driver licence stop order
 A defendant who is obliged to pay a traffic fine is liable to the imposition of a driver licence stop order if—